Search the web…

 The nice thing about this method is that nothing gets destroyed or damaged.
 After crossing, the wires are reattached and the only evidence left is what sometimes appears to be ghost tire tracks crossing through the fence.
 We weren’t out of the woods yet; there was still a very steep, rocky hill to descend to the county road below.
 After a lot of maneuvering and a flat tire repair, we finally made it out.

-I still wonder what the sheriff thought when he and the rancher arrived back at the gate to find no trespassers waiting behind the gate, or any place inside the property, and with no evidence of anyone having been
+I still wonder what the sheriff thought when he and the rancher arrived back at the gate to find no trespassers waiting behind the gate, or any place inside the property, and with no evidence of anyone having been fenced in.

 Still looking for something?
 Search for it here…